 2. Start a Live Stream from Your Page

 You can also start live streaming through Facebook Live at any time through a post on either your personal page or a group.
-You can go live at any time by clicking the “Go Live” button at the bottom of your post composer.
+At any time, you can go live by clicking the “Go Live” button at the bottom of your post composer.
 You can also begin composting a post, then click the “…” next to “Add to Your Post” to access the Facebook Live button.

 After you click the “Go Live” button, Facebook will bring you to a page where you can set up your live stream.
 You can decide where to post your stream, who can access it, and what webcam and audio input you will be using.
 You can also choose to share your screen.
 Finally, you can title your stream and add a description to it.